dereklwh/dereklwh/README.md

 I'm a fourth-year undergraduate student at Simon Fraser University, where I'm completing a B.Sc.
 Joint Major in Information Systems in Business Administration and Computing Science.
 I am passionate about the intersection of business and technology, and I am always seeking opportunities that will stimulate my personal growth.
 I have a keen interest in exploring cutting-edge technologies and understanding their potential influence on society, both now and in the future.

-- **🔭 Currently Seeking**: I'm actively looking for co-op opportunities in software development and data analysis.
-I'm eager to apply my skills in a practical setting and contribute to meaningful projects.

-- **📚 Currently Learning**: I am currently learning React.
+- **📚 Currently Learning**: I am currently learning React and full stack development!

 - **💬 Let's Talk About**: Mechanical keyboards!
 If you're interested in the world of custom-built keyboards, switch types, or keycap designs, I'd be delighted to discuss this hobby with you.